Vipul-B-DA/Data-Warehousing/README.md

 - Uncover deep insights into customer behaviour and product performance.
 - Identify and analyse key metrics that drive business decisions.
 - Enable data-driven decision-making to boost profitability and customer retention.
+- Deploy a Web-based interactive API to integrate our data model with browsers and URLs.

 ---